mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 ------------

-The purpose of this new utility is to import data from the KIT MEG system, see Section 9.2.7.
+The purpose of this new utility is to import data from the KIT MEG system, see :ref:`BEHBJGGF`.

 mne_make_derivations
 --------------------